mstksg/inCode/copy/entries/send-more-money.md

 !!!misc/send-more-money.hs "import Control.Monad " "asNumber ::" "main ::"
 ~~~

+Remember, `StateT` here operates with an underlying state of `[Int]`, a list
+of numbers not yet picked.  `StateT select` picks one of these numbers, and
+modifies the state to now only include the items that were not picked.
+So
+every time you sequence `StateT select`, `select` draws from a smaller and
+smaller pool of numbers, and makes the state list smaller and smaller.
+What
+sequencing `StateT` does is allow us to explore *all* of the possible ways we
+could pick and modify state, all at once.
+Using `guard`, we then "close off"
+and kill off the paths that don't end up how we'd like.

 `asNumber` takes a list like `[1,2,3]` and turns it into the number `123`;
 credit to the source blog.